 Arriving in Warsaw

 We arrived in Warsaw in the early evening with just enough time to freshen up and head out for dinner at Trattoria Ti Amo, which is an Italian restaurant.
 Now I know what you’re thinking…why eat Italian food in Poland?
 Surely we should’ve been eager to try the local food?
 And we were!
-But after travelling for several hours, we were starving and this place was a stone’s throw from our apartment and looked nice, so we had pizza (I’m sorry!).
+But after travelling for several hours, we were starving and this place was a stone’s throw from our apartment.

 As we arrived fairly late, day one starts with our first full day in Warsaw.

-Day one – Old Town, Royal Castle, Taras Widokowy
+Day 1 – Old Town, Royal Castle, Taras Widokowy

 Warsaw is famous for its beautiful Old Town, which actually isn’t old at all.
 During the second world war, Warsaw’s Old Town was almost completely destroyed by bombs, leaving all but a pile of rubble.
-However, following the end of the war, Warsaw’s Old Town was the subject of a five-year reconstruction which resulted in a painstaking restoration of its buildings according to historical documentation and records.
+However, following the end of the war, Warsaw’s Old Town was the subject of a five-year reconstruction plan which resulted in the painstaking restoration of its buildings based on historical documentation and records.
 Looking at it today, you’d never know it looked any different.

 Knowing the above will add so much more depth to your visit to the Old Town.
 And I’d suggest heading straight to the Old Town on your first morning to explore.

-Sit yourself down at one of the many cafes and enjoy some breakfast while watching the world go by.
-After a leisurely breakfast, take a stroll through the beautiful streets and enjoy the (not so old) buildings and winding cobblestone lanes that lead to the Market Square.
-You could spend up to two hours getting lost in the Old Town and while away the morning until lunch.
+Sit yourself down at one of the many cafes and enjoy some breakfast while watching the world go by and enjoying the striking colourful buildings.
+After a leisurely breakfast, take a stroll through the beautiful streets and enjoy the historical architecture and winding cobblestone lanes that lead to the Market Square.
+You could easily spend a few hours getting lost in the Old Town, getting lost in it’s maze of cobblestone streets.

-For lunch, avoid the pricey restaurants in the Market Square and head to Podwale 25, a restaurant that was recommended to me by a Warsaw local.
-We ate here on our first day and enjoyed a great bigos stew in a bread bowl – yum!
+For lunch, avoid the pricey restaurants in the Market Square and head to Podwale 25, a restaurant that was recommended to me by a friend who grew up in Warsaw.
+We ate here on our first day and enjoyed a great traditional bigos stew in a bread bowl – yum!

 After lunch, head to Warsaw’s Royal Castle.
 Although the original castle dated back to the 16th century, it was completely destroyed in 1944 and like much of the Old Town, had to be rebuilt after the war.
 Fortunately, some of the castles original details were retained in a secure location during the war so you can still enjoy this authentic piece of Warsaw’s history.

-From the outside, the castle doesn’t really look like much, but venture inside and you’ll find beautiful rooms, with incredible details, paintings and decor.
+From the outside, the castle doesn’t look too special, but if you venture inside, you’ll find beautiful rooms, with incredible details, paintings and decor.
 I’d suggest allowing up to two hours to really enjoy the castle.

-The Royal Castle’s opening hours depend on the time of year you visit, but generally you’ll find it’s closed on Mondays, with entry into permanent exhibitions free on Sundays.
+The Royal Castle’s opening hours depend on the time of year you visit, but generally you’ll find it’s closed on Mondays, with free entry into permanent exhibitions on Wednesdays.
+You can view the current updated opening hours and book your tickets in advance here.

 Other attractions you can add to day one in Warsaw: